ssp21/ssp21-spec/ssp21.md

 SSP21 uses a lightweight structural syntax to define the contents of messages and to specify how the message shall be serialized.
-These definitions are meant to precisely define the contents of a message, however, they are not meant to be used by a compiler to automatically generate source code.
+These definitions are meant to precisely define the contents of a message, and allow implementations to use code generation.

-Messages consist of the following structure:
+Groupings of fields are called Structs.
+Structs use the following syntax:

 ```
-message <message-name> {
+struct <struct-name> {
   <field1-name> : <field1-type>
   <field2-name> : <field2-type>
   ...